MaayanLab/clustergrammer-docs/docs/clustergrammer_web.rst

   :alt: Web application heatmap
   :target: http://amp.pharm.mssm.edu/clustergrammer/viz_sim_mats/58a492b4a63cb826f0be6476/rc_two_cats.txt

-  Above is an example clustergram visualization produced by the :ref:`clustergrammer_web`.
+  Above is an example clustergram visualization produced by the `Web-App`_.
 Clustergrammer produces three views of your data and the clustered heatmap view is shown above.

 **Similarity Matrix View**